texxasrulez/imscp_spamassassin/README.md

 # i-MSCP SpamAssassin plugin v2.0.1 Forked by texxasrulez

 Provides SpamAssassin spam filter through MILTER.
-Updated for use with Roundcube v1.4.x
+Updated for use with Roundcube v1.4.x by texxasrulez

 ## Introduction